danieltjw/action-queue-management/README.md

 This blocking action will prevent another blocking action from starting for 3 secs, but will allow 2 normal actions to be performed before the next blocking action.
 ```

+REQ-1: Queued Actions are started at the appropriate time based on properties of previous actions

+REQ-2: New actions are added to the queue (LIFO by default) in real time

+### 3.2 Loop Action

+**Loop Actions** allow for an action to be repeated indefinitely with a single key press.

+**Loop Actions** interact with other actions in 3 ways:

+1. No previous **Loop Action** is in effect, **Loop Action** will continuously trigger when there are no pending actions
+2. **Loop Action** itself is in effect, current **Loop Action** will stop (toggle on / off)
+3. Another **Loop Action** is in effect, current **Loop Action** will stop and the new **Loop Action** will start when appropriate

+REQ-1: Loop Actions are started at the appropriate time and continue indefinitely

+REQ-2: Loop Actions are interrupted or paused by new actions and resume seamlessly afterwards

+REQ-3: Loop Actions are toggled off when users use the same key press

+REQ-4: Loop Actions can be replaced by another Loop Action

+### 3.3 Chain Action

+**Chain Action** create a sequence of actions to be performed.
+While those actions can be started separately if needed, grouping them into a **Chain Action** can reduce the number of key presses.

+REQ-1: Chain Actions add a sequence of actions to the queue (this decomposition only happens at the point the Chain Action is started and not while it is in queue)

+REQ-2: Chain Actions can be looped

+### 3.4 Substitute Action

+**Substitute Action** allows a single key press to choose an action from a group of possible actions.
+This allows for the user to logically group separate actions that perform a similar function together.

+REQ-1: Substitute Actions chooses an appropriate action from a list of possible actions

+### 3.5 Action Prerequisite

+Actions will only be performed if prerequisites are met.
+All Actions, and Substitute Action in particular, will use these prerequisites to evaluate which action to choose.

+**Implicit prerequisites:**

+Before the next action in the queue is started, the Action Queue will rest for _rest_millisecond_ (and _blocking_rest_millisecond_ if applicable).

+**Explicit prerequisites:**

+- Action may only be reused after some time have passed
+- Action may require a certain number of resources to use
+- Action may only be used within a specified duration of another action

+These prerequisites may be combined in complex ways.
+For example, an Action {B} can only be used for 20s after Action {A} has been used.
+Action {B} will require 1 resource to use.
+Action {b} can only be used once every 5s.

+REQ-1: Actions need to check if all prerequisites are

+### 3.6 Action Resources

+Resources can be created by:

+- An action
+- Automatically after some time has passed

+REQ-1: The Action Queue Manager has to keep track of available resources

+### 3.7 Action Effects

+Action can change the implicit or explicit prerequisites of the next suitable action(s) for a:

+- duration of time
+- number of times

+REQ-1: The Action Queue Manager has to keep track of effects, their duration and number of uses

+### 3.8 Meta Action

+Actions might in some cases also affect the Action Queue Manager (AQM) behavior itself.

+- Resetting the Action Queue (clearing the Queue)

+- Pausing the Action Queue (temporarily stop all queued actions but allow new action through)

+- Switching AQM Modes

+REQ-1: The AQM will be able to modify its behavior / logic when Meta Actions are performed